In times of change people are likely to feel confused, uncertain, or even afraid.

 Story is the best way to deliver a vision that your audience or stakeholders will not only understand, but will find so meaningful and inspiring that they adopt it as their own.

-To achieve this, first take the seven basic building blocks of an inspiring vision described by Inner Leadership:
+To achieve this, first take the seven building blocks of an inspiring vision described by Inner Leadership:

 - Speak with your own authentic voice